jseto/web-wish-to-go/src/posts/travel-blog-monetization/destination-wish-list-for-your-travel-blog.md

 Moreover, if they want, the readers can publish their holiday plans in their social networks, so they can show off their friends and family.
 At the end, after having been saving for so long time to afford to travel, they won the right to do it.
 No kidding, it will be useful to keep them informed about their trip.

-## How a destination wish list can help your travel blog?
+## How a Destination Wish List Can Help Your Travel Blog?

 Despite being a help for your readers, a destination wish list is also a great help for your blog.
 You will note that many companies in the electronic market place use wish lists.
 The first one was _Amazon_ but, just to mention a couple of our sector, _Booking.com_ and _Airbnb_ also implement them.